Blackjacx/Development/mobile-interview-questions.md

 - [x] What do you already know about `<company>`
 - [x] Why you want to leave your current job and home country?
 - [ ] What was the biggest challenge you have faced with at work and how you coped with that?
-- [x] Today.
+- [ ] Today.
 In exactly one year.
 What are you doing?
-- [x] What would your manager say about you and what your best friend?
+- [x] Can you please describe your role at `<company>` from your perspective, e.g. via describing the tasks you would get here?
 - [ ] In which role do you see yourself at `<company>`?
+- [x] When I ask you manager and your best friend, how would they describe you?
 - [ ] Why you changed your focus from `<working_topic_I>` to `<working_topic_II>`?
 - [ ] What are your goals when working for `<company>`?
-- [ ] Can you please describe the role that you would be doing at `<company>` in your own words and describe a few of the tasks you think you would get here?
 - [ ] What is your experience in agile software development?
 - [ ] Describe the purpose of the SCRUM meetings daily, review and retrospective!
 - [ ] What do you think is better?
 Deliver a project perfect but late or deliver it good and in time.